Sir James Reynolds, 1st Baronet

 Colonel Sir James Philip Reynolds, 1st Baronet, DSO (17 February 1865 – 12 December 1932) was an English businessman and Conservative Party politician.

+Early life and war service

 Reynolds was born in Woolton, Liverpool and was educated at Ushaw College and Fort Augustus Abbey.
 He was a senior partner in the firm of Reynolds & Gibson, cotton brokers, of Liverpool.
 On 4 March 1914, he was appointed a deputy lieutenant of Lancashire.
 Commissioned into the 1/3rd West Lancashire Brigade, Royal Field Artillery (Territorial Force), he commanded it in the First World War and was awarded the Distinguished Service Order (DSO) in 1917.

+Political career

 He was elected at the 1929 general election as Member of Parliament for Liverpool Exchange, following the retirement of the Conservative MP Sir Leslie Scott.

+In 1931 he toured the Kruger National Park in South Africa as a guest of Deneys Reitz, in the latter's capacity as member of the Park's Board of Trustees.

 He was re-elected in 1931, and died in office in 1932, aged 67.

+Honours

 Reynolds was knighted in the 1920 New Year Honours and created a baronet, of Woolton in the County of Lancaster, on 6 March 1923.
 He was appointed High Sheriff of Lancashire for 1927.